Vauth/filestream-cf/README.md

     - Disable `inline feedback` for better results.
 - Change `BOT_WEBHOOK` with your preferred webhook.
 - Change `BOT_SECRET` with a powerful secret text (only `[A-Z, a-z, 0-9, _, -]` are allowed).
-- Change `SIA_SECRET` with a powerful secret text and keep it safe.
+- Change `SIA_SECRET` with a powerful secret text using [password-generator](https://1password.com/password-generator).
 - Change `PUBLIC_BOT` to make your bot public (only `[true, false]` are allowed).
 - Get `BOT_OWNER` from [@idbot](https://t.me/username_to_id_bot).
 - Get `BOT_CHANNEL` id by forwarding a message from channel to [@idbot](https://t.me/username_to_id_bot).